AuReMe/metage2metabo/docs/m2m_analysis.rst

 -q               quiet mode
 --taxon file           mpwt taxon file
 --level LEVEL         Taxonomy level, must be: phylum, class, order, family, genus or species.
 By default, it is phylum.
+--manual-taxon         TSV or CSV file assigning for each genome a taxon name.

 You can use the `taxon file from gut experience <https://github.com/AuReMe/metage2metabo/blob/main/article_data/gut_microbiota/taxon_id.tsv>`__.